 The unique hardware and software inside each smartphone mean that no two are ever alike.
 This is why simply knowing a battery’s mAh capacity doesn’t give you any beneficial information about the expected battery life at all.

 Battery life vs mAh: Tested

 Before we dive into the “why” a bit deeper, let’s do some testing!
 We ran a batch of phones with various specs and battery capacities through our in-house Speed Test G benchmark and recorded how long it takes to drain the battery.
-Speed Test G is a pretty brutal stress test, so these results represent pretty much the minimum screen on time that you can expect from these smartphones.
+Speed Test G is a pretty brutal stress test, so these results represent the minimum screen on time you can expect from these smartphones.
 The results are arranged in ascending battery capacity.

 There’s no clear and obvious trend from our results.
-We might expect to see a roughly steady increase in battery life-time as capacity increased but that isn’t the case.
+We might expect to see a roughly steady increase in battery life-time as capacity increased, but that isn’t the case.

 While our phones with gargantuan 5,000mAh and 6,000mAh cells offer some of the longest battery life-times under our extreme stress test, it’s actually the 3,700mAh Google Pixel 3a XL that lasts the longest here.
 This is all thanks to its lower-end specs, so don’t dismiss smaller batteries out of hand!
 Similarly, there’s just a few minutes difference between the 3,700mAh Pixel 4 XL and the 5,000mAh Asus Zenfone 6, highlighting that capacity alone is not a guarantee of long or short battery life.

 Our stress test doesn't identify a direct correlation between capacity and battery life.